 Since 2000, I have been conducting research in scientific workflows and have been leading the design and development of the Pegasus software that maps complex application workflows onto distributed resources.
 Pegasus is used by a broad community of researchers in astronomy, bioinformatics, earthquake science, gravitational-wave physics, limnology, and others.

-I am also interested in issues of distributed data management, high-level application monitoring, and resource provisioning in grids and clouds.
+In addition, I am interested in issues of distributed data management, high-level application monitoring, and resource provisioning in grids and clouds.

 I am looking for good Ph.D. students that want to work in the area of distributed computing, with emphasis on scientific workflows, cloud computing, and data and resource management.